Georgina Clarke

 To turn that remaining anxiety into action, you can spend a few minutes reviewing expert bloc strategies on a tool like Model Diplomat.
 This helps transform those vague "what-if" fears into concrete, strategic confidence.
 For more tips like this, take a look at our guide on building confidence in public speaking.

-Build Confidence with Strategic Rehearsal
+How to Build Presentation Confidence Through Strategic Rehearsal

 Real, unshakable confidence isn't something you can just wish for.
 It’s earned.
 And when it comes to giving a speech, that means going far beyond just reading your notes out loud a few times.
 To truly own your material and keep your nerves in check, you need a smart rehearsal plan.